V-Sekai-fire/aria-character-core/apps/aria_tune/README.md

 ## Key Interactions

-- **Character AI Service**: For AI-driven performance analysis and optimization suggestions
+- **Shape Service**: For performance analysis and optimization suggestions involving character generation
 - **System Data Persistence Service**: To persist learned parameters and configurations
 - **Monitor Service**: To gather performance data and system metrics
 - **All Aria Services**: To apply optimized configurations or parameters